-The increased wet weather and muddy conditions over the last couple of months are playing havoc with our horse’s skin.
-Mud fever is caused by the bacteria, dermatophilus congolensis, which is always present in the soil but during constant exposure to wet and muddy conditions extra stain is placed on the skin, breaking down this natural defence and allowing the bacteria in causing infection which presents symptoms that we typically see such as scabbing around the heel and pastern which can extend higher up the leg and the belly if left untreated.
+The increased wet weather and muddy conditions over the last couple of weeks have been playing havoc with our horse’s skin.
+Mud fever is caused by the bacteria, dermatophilus congolensis, which is always present in the soil but during constant exposure to wet and muddy conditions extra strain is placed on the skin, breaking down this natural defense and allowing the bacteria in causes infection which presents symptoms that we typically see as scabbing around the heel and pastern which can extend higher up the leg and the belly if left untreated.

 What are the symptoms of mud fever?

 It is generally the lower legs that are affected, particularly the pastern area which is most exposed to mud, however it can spread above the knees and hocks and even onto the belly in severe cases that are left untreated.
 Mud fever is easily identifiable, the key symptoms are:

 - Hardening and cracking of skin